Why do we need a plan?

-Failure to have an up to date plan would risk government intervention and a resulting loss of control of the process.
+Failure to have an up-to-date plan would risk government intervention and a resulting loss of control of the process as well as potentially more new homes than we are currently planning for.
 Having an up-to-date plan in place also means that we retain control over where development should be located rather than it being delivered in an ad hoc way as a result of speculative development, sometimes without sufficient benefit to local communities.

-The Plan has been informed by around 15 new evidence studies.
+The Plan has been informed by a number of new evidence studies.
 These look at issues such as population, housing, employment, retail and flooding.

-We’ve developed the Draft Local Plan with residents’ input – through Community Planning events and our Shaping Central Bedfordshire consultation and we will continue this engagement with you because we want to make sure we get this right.
+We’ve developed the Local Plan with residents’ input – through Community Planning events; the Shaping Central Bedfordshire consultation and consultation on the draft Local Plan in the summer 2017.